- Our Story

 - Shift future food assistance policy so that families will receive a dedicated allocation of SNAP benefits for fruits and vegetables.

-Double Up Food Bucks draws on a pool of funds raised from foundations to “match” purchases at participating farmers markets.
-When recipients use their SNAP benefits debit card to shop at these markets, the amount they spend is matched up to $20 per visit with Double Up Food Bucks tokens.
+Double Up Food Bucks draws on a pool of funds raised from foundations to “match” purchases at participating locations.
+When recipients use their SNAP EBT card to shop at these markets, they receive Double Up Food Bucks to match the amount they spend – only for Michigan-grown fruits and vegetables.
 Families have more purchasing power to buy fresh fruits and vegetables and Michigan growers have more sales opportunities for their produce.

 Double Up Food Bucks was piloted in Detroit in 2009 and launched in Southeast Michigan in August 2010.
 By 2012, with the support of nearly 40 foundations, it had expanded statewide to include 75 farmers’ markets.